 To further enhance this mutually beneficial relationship, CTL is proud to introduce the CTL Practicum for Cornell graduate students.

-The CTL Practicum is a paid program open to STEM and MBA graduate students (all campuses), and postdoctoral researchers (WCM).
-We are seeking candidates who are available to work with us for at least 1 year, at a minimum of 10 hours per week.
+The CTL Practicum is a paid program open to STEM and MBA graduate students (all campuses).
+We are seeking candidates who are available to work with us for at least 1 year, at a maximum of 10 hours per week.
 The practicants will be paid at an hourly rate.

 The CTL Practicum includes:

 - A formalized application, screening and selection process

 - A robust training program about CTL and its scope of activities including evaluating innovations, assessing markets and potential licensees, creating effective marketing collateral, assessing patentability and patent landscapes, and learning about of the various types of contracts used by CTL to move innovations into the market place;